-Local, State, and Federal projects, regardless of Letting responsibility, are required to coordinate, as applicable, with the PgM and EPD regarding the NPDES permit requirements and to obtain BV encroachment approval for vegetative buffer impacts to State Waters and purchase associated mitigation credits, and the USACE to obtain the appropriate Section 404 Permit for impacts to Waters of the U.S. and purchase associated mitigation credits.
+Local, State, and Federal projects, regardless of Letting responsibility, are required to coordinate, as applicable, with the PgM and EPD regarding the NPDES permit requirements and to obtain BV encroachment approval for vegetative buffer impacts to State Waters and the USACE to obtain the appropriate Section 404 Permit for impacts to Waters of the U.S. and purchase associated mitigation credits.